IDP-L211/simulation/Project_Overview.md

 ### Minimum Viable Product

-Cubic robot that “eats” up the blocks.
+Cubic robot that “eats” up the blocks with a half curve (Proposal 3).

-Robot rotates at start (Or just IR sensor rotates) and maps blocks, go to each block based on coordinates.

-Need fallback for no block in terms of determing next position to go to - rotate robot and look with ultrasonic?
+Robot goes to nearest block, collects it and then repeats for next block.
+Once all collected go back to goal.

+#### Possible Sensor strategies

+##### Available: Ultrasonic, Long IR, Short IR, 3x Light Sensor

 Use a rotating infrared sensor to scan the area.
-Ultrasonic at the front of robot.
+Ultrasonic at the front of robot for distance accuracy.

-### Ideas for Final Design

-Scoop up all blocks into robot and carry to goal.
+Use light sensor for close range block detection?

+Long IR and ultrasonic pointing straight with spinning for detecting new targets when we lose current target or need a new one.

+### Beyond MVP

 Scan all blocks at start for pathfinding algorithm, update as block positions become clearer.
 Most blocks should be detectable initially unless they are on the edge of the area.
 Could update by spinning again after collecting other blocks or by sweeping the edge of the area.

 Fine tune any bot strategy parameters with testing.

+More sophisticated control methods

 ---

 ## Project Management

-Team name: Team Optimal(?)
+Team name: Team Optimal

 ### Meetings

+Weekly on Saturday

-Next meeting Monday, 1:00pm GMT
+Next meeting 4:00pm Wednesday to talk about report

 ### Git